The Russell J. and Dorothy S. Bilinski Fellowships

 • Transcultural German Studies

-Eligibility based on the applicant's status at the time of award not at the time of application:
+Applicant Eligibility (based on the applicant’s status at the time of award)

-• Be US citizens or Permanent Residents eligible to apply for US citizenship,
+• Is a US citizen or Permanent Resident eligible to apply for US citizenship

-• Have at least a graduate 3.9 GPA,
+• Has at least a graduate 3.9 GPA

-• Be a full-time doctoral student in one of the eligible graduate programs listed above,
+• Is a full-time doctoral student in one of the eligible graduate programs listed above

-• Who is making satisfactory progress toward the completion of the degree
+• Is making satisfactory progress toward the completion of the degree

-• has completed at least 6 units of dissertation credit, and
+• has completed at least 6 units of dissertation credit

-• advanced to candidacy or, at initial selection, be a student who advances to candidacy in the upcoming academic award year, (the dissertation may not be substantially completed),
+• has advanced to candidacy or who will advance to candidacy in the upcoming academic award year

-• In need of financial support to complete his or her degree demonstrated through the FAFSA and outlined on the application budget form,
+• Is in need of financial support to complete his or her degree, as demonstrated through the FAFSA and outlined on the application budget form

-• Be prepared to participate in various professional development opportunities that are offered through the Graduate Center, including Grad Slam.
-(Please note that verification of attendance of at least 2 professional development workshops per semester will be required before the following term's fellowship funds are disbursed),
+• Will participate in various professional development opportunities that are offered through the Graduate Center, including Grad Slam.
+(Please note that verification of attendance of at least 2 professional development workshops per semester will be required before the following term's fellowship funds are disbursed)

-• Available to present research to the Bilinski Education Foundation Board, and
+• Must be available in person to present research to the Bilinski Education Foundation Board

-• Be willing to provide a semester report showing significant progress towards the completion of the degree.
+• Will provide a report each semester, showing significant progress towards the completion of the degree

 Instructions

-1. Current FAFSA on file for determining need.
+1. A current FAFSA must be on file for determining need.
 Do not send verification.
 The information is available in UAccess Student.
-(Please note that if awarded you will be required to file the FAFSA again for the year of award).
+(Please note that if awarded you will be required to file the FAFSA again for the year of award.)

-2. Current Graduate Plan of Study on file - file through UA Grad Path.
+2. Your current Graduate Plan of Study must be approved.
+File through UA Grad Path.
 Do not send verification.
-The information is available in UAccess Student
+The information is available in UAccess Student.

-3. Have your department head or faculty mentor separately submit one (1) strong letter of nomination/recommendation outlining why you are a priority for this award with detail addressing your scholarly excellence to Lori D'Anna, Executive Assistant, Graduate College Dean's Office.
+3. Have your department head or faculty mentor separately submit one (1) strong letter of nomination to Lori D'Anna, Executive Associate, Graduate College Dean's Office.
+The recommendation should outline why you are a priority for the award and should address your scholarly excellence.

-• Cover sheet that lists name, UA student ID (SID), academic program, faculty advisor, and a statement that confirms the term of expected completion that is signed and dated by applicant and faculty advisor,
+• Cover sheet that lists name, UA student ID (SID), academic program, faculty advisor, and a statement that confirms the term of expected completion.
+The cover sheet should be signed and dated by both applicant and faculty advisor.

-• A budget for 12 months (including cost of living, research travel, research materials), current student loan debt (undergrad/grad), and space to provide a short summary concerning other factors affecting your level of need,
+• A budget for 12 months (including cost of living, research travel, research materials), current student loan debt (undergrad/grad), and a short summary concerning other factors affecting your level of need.

-• Brief student profile (written summary) of your notable accomplishments and academic achievements (to be shared with Bilinski Foundation if awarded) (single space, Times Roman 12 pt. font, header with "lastname/firstname" and footer with page number on bottom right),
+• A brief written summary of your notable accomplishments and academic achievements (to be shared with Bilinski Foundation if awarded).
+The summary should be single spaced in Times Roman 12 pt. font and include header with "lastname, firstname" and footer with page number on bottom right.

-• One page abstract of the dissertation research (single space, Times Roman 12 pt font, header with "lastname/firstname" and footer with page number on bottom right),
+• One-page abstract of the dissertation research (single spaced, Times Roman 12 pt font, header with "lastname, firstname" and footer with page number on bottom right).

-• One page statement of personal and professional goals (single space, Times Roman 12 pt. font, header with "lastname/firstname" and footer with page number on bottom right), and
+• One-page statement of personal and professional goals (single spaced, Times Roman 12 pt. font, header with "lastname, firstname" and footer with page number on bottom right).

 • An updated CV.